mariamadrid19/mariamadrid19/README.md

 ### Hi there, my name is Maria 🪲🧬🔬

 I'm a Biologist with a minor in Bioinformatics and Microbiologist from Colombia currently pursuing a master's degree in Biology at KU Leuven (Belgium).
-My master's thesis is focused on genome assembly, curation, annotation, and pangenomics of _Pogonus chalceus_ genomes.
+My master's thesis is focused on the genomes of _Pogonus chalceus_.

 I am also studying the metagenomic, metabolomic, and organoleptic profiles of newly developed coffee fermentation processes in Colombia.